 As the microscopic phytoplankton died, they sank to the bottom and accumulated in large quantities in the oxygen-free sediments.
-Over time, they were buried deeper and subjected to a long process of chemical conversion by bacterial decomposition followed by the effects of high temperatures.
+Over time, they were buried deeper and subjected to a long process of chemical conversion by bacterial decomposition and maturing under a thickening pile of sediment.
 This caused the formation of liquid and gaseous hydrocarbons in the source rock.

 As oil and gas form, they seep out of the source rock.
 Because hydrocarbons are lighter than water, the oil and gas migrate upwards in porous water-bearing rock.
 Oil and gas migration takes thousands of years, and may extend over tens of kilometres until it is stopped by impermeable layers of rock, or the oil or gas leaks out into the sea.

 Reservoir rocks are porous and always saturated with water, oil and gas in various combinations.
 Most of Norway’s petroleum resources are trapped in reservoir rocks deposited in large deltas formed by rivers that ran into the sea during the Jurassic Period.